- About Us

 It's a fact that if there is no stress (challenge in business terms), we become weakened.

 Take a well-rounded hatha yoga session.
-During yoga, technically you loose the muscle fibres, they tear apart and when you have rest at night, body recovers the torn fibers as it is designed to do so.
+During yoga, technically you lose the muscle fibers, they tear apart and when you have rest at night, the body recovers the torn fibers as it is designed to do so.
 That is how muscles get strong: Cycle of tearing, instead of fixing.
-In the case of over practising, you get injured however you get weakened when you avoid practising.
-You need to give the body right amount of stress to make it stronger.
+In the case of over practicing, you get injured however you get weakened when you avoid practicing.
+You need to give the body the right amount of stress to make it stronger.
 So to a certain degree, stress is essential for a resilient body.

 In the same article, B. Clark added when the stress of gravity has gone, the tissues become weak.